fmohiudd/Cryptocurrencies/README.md

 #### **Using MinMaxScaler to standardize the data**

 - **Using MinMaxScaler().fit_transform on the data:** The MinMaxScaler is used to scale the data between a range of [0,1] for positive values.
-We used the sclaing on "TotalCountSupply" and "TotalCoinsMined".
+We used the scaling on "TotalCountSupply" and "TotalCoinsMined".
 I changed the data type of TotalCoinSupply from _object_ to _floating_ before using the MinMaxScaler().
 I created a dataframe after scaling.
 Finally, I created a dataframe with the index of the *clustered_df*, the scaled TotalCoinSupply and TotalCoinsMined data, the CoinName and the Class information (Fig 13).
 Finally I made a 2D hvplot scatter plot of *TotalCoinSupply* and *TotalCoinsMined* with "CoinName" as the hover_cols (Fig 14).
 The hover_name gives the CoinName and the class.

 <img src = "images/coins_df.png" width="400">